 pcc.edu/rockcreek

 While Rock Creek has a Portland address, it sits about 12 miles west of downtown in the rapidly growing Beaverton-Hillsboro area of Washington County.
-The 260-acre campus provides a beautiful setting for both college transfer and career-technical programs and annually serves nearly 19,600 students.
-The campus provides a model for partnerships with area high schools.
-A newly renovated science and technology building houses classroom and laboratory instruction.
+The 260-acre campus provides a beautiful setting for both college transfer and career-technical programs and annually serves nearly 20,000 students.
+The campus, which is home to a fully functioning farm for the Veterinary Technology Program, provides a model for partnerships with area high schools.
+A newly renovated science and technology building houses classroom and laboratory instruction, and a new dealer service facility trains students to become a qualified Caterpillar service technician.

 Southeast Campus